DanzzAraAra/kuroneko-bot-wa/README.md

 # Start the bot
 node index.js
 ```
-*When prompted in the terminal, enter the phone number you want to use as the bot to receive the 8-digit **Pairing Code** via WhatsApp.*
+*When prompted in the terminal, enter the phone number you want to use as the bot to receive the 8 digit **Pairing Code** via WhatsApp.*

 ---